luni64/TeensyHelpers/README.md

 ```

 ## pinModeEx
-One often has to define the pin mode for a bunch of pins wich is a bit tedious.
+One often has to define the pin mode for a bunch of pins which can be a bit tedious.
 In the folder `src/pinModeEx` you find an overloaded version of the `pinMode` function which allows to set the mode for an arbitrary large list of pins.

+Usage:
 ```c++
 #include "pinModeEx.h"